History of Thornton Heath: 20th century

 The development taking place meant that Thornton Heath was slowly losing its rural identity and becoming like a town.
 As well as the new roads and houses being built there were public buildings, including churches, shops and schools, many of which still stand today.

 In the early years of the 20th century, a general depression hit Thornton Heath's residents.
 Croydon had always been expensive for rates since their introduction, but in 1906 they went up to 7s/8d, compared to 6s/6d in Bromley, the most expensive year of the period.
 There were rent increases too.
 Unemployment rose and a number of suicides were reported.
 Charity was encouraged.
 Hundreds, then thousands of poor children were given aid over the Christmas periods between 1906 and 1909.
 By 1908, Thornton Heath was officially recognised by government as 'a largely working class suburb'.
 It was also being referred to as the "poorer district of Croydon".
 Thornton Heath would grow once more, but would always have closer associations with urban inner London rather than a suburban outer idyll.

 The clocktower was built in 1900 to commemorate the new century.
 It cost £300, half of which was donated by members of the public.

 The Library was built in 1914.
-It was a Carnegie library, one of over 2,800 commissioned around the world by the Victorian philanthropist.
+It was a Carnegie library, one of over 2,800 commissioned around the world by the Victorian philanthropist Andrew Carnegie.

+World War 1

-World War 1, Thornton Heath did not suffer any extensive bomb damage.
+Thornton Heath did not suffer any extensive bomb damage.
 Some buildings were converted for war purposes: Ecclesbourne School was used as a hospital and Whitehorne Cottage, a building on Thornton Road, was used as an air-raid shelter.
 A community kitchen was opened at Beulah Road School, as part of the Council's attempt to reduce the problems of inadequate food supply.
 Some land was converted into allotments, as part of the campaign to aid food supply.

-Between the wars The open space was greatly reduced.
+Between the wars

+The open space was greatly reduced.
 The dramatic increase in urbanisation was partly due to a rapid rise of population, from around 5557 in 1881 to 45517 in 1931.

 Thornton Heath High Street became a focus.
 A list in 1930 showed a wide assortment of shops and businesses including: pawnbroker, jeweller, ironmonger, shoe shop, several butchers, bakeries, saddlers, a coal delivery yard, draper, dressmaker, greengrocer, oilman, milliner, garage, chemist, printers, pianos, watchmaker, florist, hairdresser, cleaners and dyers, grocer, fishmongers, fruiterers, electrical engineer, newsagent, garage, wine and spirit merchants, corn merchant, book makers, house furnishers, outfitter, builder, carpet shop, tobacconist, draper, hosiery shop, toy shop, newsagent, china and glass shop, and a shop selling sewing machines.

 There was also a Palais de Dance (previously a cinema), dining rooms, Post Office, doctor's surgery, swimming baths, auctioneers, Croydon Polytechnic, Croydon Social Services, the Registrar for North Croydon and The Salvation Army barracks.
 Another cinema was built after that date.

 There were market stalls in the corner of the roads leading off the High Street.